 The World Bank specializes in sustainable development all around the world, especially in underdeveloped countries.
-This new site for high school students includes all the charts, maps, and photos in the World Bank's depositories.
-Students can contribute to an online newspaper, too.
+This site, mostly of interest to high school students, includes the charts, maps, and photos.

 As the Web has entwined our world, new sites are emerging with excellent references for International Studies, a necessary complement to environmental studies.
 An example can be found at the International Affairs Resources web site.